 If you fulfil the criteria outlined above, the first step in the process is to contact us for an application form and information pack.

 Once we receive the completed paperwork from you, your application will be processed and you will be included on our waiting list.
-We will write to you to confirm this and we will then seek additional information from you in order to begin the process of registering an application for you with the relevant Local Authority/Council here.
+We contact you to confirm this and we will then seek additional information from you in order to begin the process of registering an application for you with the relevant Local Authority/Council here.

 If you are nominated by the Council for a Housing Association vacancy, Safe Home will gather additional information on the property to send to you.
 Where possible, we will also compile a housing fact sheet to send to you.
 This fact sheet will include photographs and additional details on the scheme and the general area (Example: proximity to shops/services/transport links etc)

 On receipt of the information sheet, an applicant will decide whether or not they wish to proceed with the application for housing in the particular scheme.
 If an applicant is interested, we will then refer their details on to the Housing Association for consideration.

 Safe Home does not manage or build any properties of our own.
 We operate by trying to match our applicants up with existing Housing Associations throughout the country.